Tomac Winery: Leading the Charge in Croatia

 - Tomac Rajnski Rizling Amfora 2011 – 100% Riesling

 (Tasted in December 2016) The Tomac Rajnski Rizling Amfora 2011 was macerated in terracotta vessels and then put into large oak casks to age.
 This has the bouquet that can fool people into believing that it’s a red wine.
 The flavors are of honey, dried apricot, red fruit, and mint.
 The flavors are executed perfectly in a cuneate expression on the palate and perked up by high acidity.
 The finish comes with citrusy freshness and gentle tannins.
 This will make a good introduction to amber wine for those who are new to skin-contact style.

 (Retasted multiple times in 2017) The bouquet has gained more savory notes over time.
 On the palate, it’s gained some saline and spicy clove perspectives.
 The finish remains persistent with citrusy freshness.

 - Tomac Crni Pinot 2015 – 100% Pinot Noir

-This is fermented in amphora and then pressed and stored in oak casks for maturation.
-A light and gentle wine with flavors of raspberry, strawberry, fresh cut grass, and a hint of smoke and earth.
-Young, fine-grained tannins.
+(Tasted in December 2016) This is fermented and macerated in buried amphorae for three to four weeks, then pressed and stored in oak casks for maturation.
+A light and gentle Pinot Noir with flavors of raspberry, red cherry, and freshly cut grass, plus a hint of earth.
+The wine finishes with young, fine-grained tannins.
 It sets a good impression and will be better with more time in the bottle.
 Tomac is one of the three Pinot Noir producers in Croatia that we would drink from without hesitation.
-(Actually, Charine is the unforgiving Pinot Noir crusader here.)